 Therefore, we should be looking at ways to reduce this threat.
 So, we learned how to remove the bee cocoons, clean them and store them.
 This does them no harm at all.
-Then in the spring they are put into a release chamber which is attached to the clean bee nesters.

-Before cleaning (left) and after cleaning on the right.
-Cleaned cocoons release chambers and tubes which can be easily replaced each year after cocoon removal.
+Then in the spring they are put into a release chamber attached to the clean bee nesters. which release chambers and tubes which can be easily replaced after cocoon year removal.
 Ron Rock of the Bumblebee Conservation Trust makes these and has kindly made a DIY kit for us to use as a template.
 Robert has agreed to pay for the materials including the special tubes and liners.
 Nigel and Neil are prepared to get busy and make some of these ready for the new season.
 How do we know if we have any of these red mason bees anyway?
 The best news of all is, we have no need to worry as Ron is going to let us have 20 cocoons for each nester we can get in place by next March.